-Infusions are simple water-based herbal preparations and the most simple form of an infusion is a simple cup of tea!
-The leaves and flowers are placed in boiling water and allowed to steep while the water leeches the plant constituents into the water; you can then drink the healing properties.
-The longer you steep your herbs and the darker the colour, the more healing properties you will have.
+Infusions are a simple water-based herbal preparation - essentially it is making a cup of tea!
+The leaves and flowers are placed in boiling water and allowed to steep, the water leeches the plant constituents containing the healing properties, which you drink.

 Nutritive and nourishing tonic herbs make good infusions.
 I enjoy a nettle (Urtica dioica) infusion in the springtime helping to tonify my detoxification channels.
 Hawthorn berry tea (Crataegus) is super heart tonic, Echinacea root for an immune boosting winter tonic or perhaps Camomile for a calming bedtime tea?

 Making an Infusion

 Always use, fresh pure water to make a herbal infusion, where you can.
 Steep your herbs in boiling water for 5-20 minutes in a teapot or smaller vessel.
 Always cover the vessel to stop the volatile oils from escaping.
 When the water becomes coloured it is a good indicator that the plant chemicals have infused into the water.
 The darker it is, the stronger it is and the more healing properties it will contain.
 Crushing, chopping, pressing or stirring can all help to break down the cell walls and increase the surface area increasing the speed and strength of the process.
 How long you steep for is up to you, depending on strength, flavour, or what you are trying to extract.
 If you are using strongly smelling herbs that contain volatile oils, such chamomile, then these will need the shortest time.